After London setback, May wins Brexit cheer in Brussels

 But the second, more decisive phase, of the negotiations will further test her authority by exposing the deep rifts among her top team of ministers, or cabinet, over what Britain should become after Brexit.

-Acknowledging the tough talks ahead, Donald Tusk, chairman of the EU leaders, warned them that only their unity displayed so far would deliver a good deal as discussions move to trade -- an issue on which the member states have different interests.

-“I have no doubt that the real test of our unity will be the second phase of Brexit talks,” Tusk told reporters.
+Acknowledging tough talks ahead, Tusk warned them that only the unity they had displayed so far would deliver a good deal on trade -- an issue on which the member states have different interests: “I have no doubt that the real test of our unity will be the second phase of Brexit talks,” he told reporters.

 May’s team was upbeat.